Cornellà de Llobregat – RCDE Stadium

 Espanyol020411a

+After leaving the Estadi de Sarrià in 1997, Espanyol moved to the Estadi Montjuic.
+This was universally unpopular, and almost immediately, the club started the process of finding a new home.
 In 2002, the club purchased the land for €360,000 and set about the torturous process of building a football stadium.
 Four years of relocation, redevelopment and negotiations between the club, municipality and Catalan Government took place before the first foundations were laid in November 2006.
-Reid Fenwick & Gasulla Arquitectura won the international competition to design the stadium and over the next two and a half years, the fans waited patiently as the stadium started to take shape.
-The waiting was helped by Espanyol’s excellent form on the pitch, particularly in Europe, where they reached the final of the Uefa Cup, only to lose on penalties to Sevilla.
+Reid Fenwick & Gasulla Arquitectura won the international competition to design the stadium, and over the next two and a half years, the fans waited patiently as the stadium started to take shape.
+The waiting was helped by Espanyol’s excellent form on the pitch, particularly in Europe, where they reached the final of the UEFA Cup, only to lose on penalties to Sevilla.

 Espanyol020818a

-On 13 July 2009. the club took the “keys” to their new stadium and set about moving in.
-Six days later, a load test was conducted when a team of Espanyol veterans played the local club side and soon-to-be neighbours, UE Cornellá in the stadium’s first unofficial match.
-UE Cornella would open their new stadium to the rear of the main Tribuna in August 2012.
+On 13 July 2009, the club took the “keys” to their new stadium and set about moving in.
+Six days later, a load test was conducted when a team of Espanyol veterans played the local club side and soon-to-be neighbours, UE Cornellá, in the stadium’s first unofficial match.
+UE Cornella would open their new stadium at the rear of the main Tribuna in August 2012.
 The first official match was held on 2 August 2009, when Liverpool was beaten 3-0 with Luis Garcia having the honour of scoring the first goal.

 Espanyol051009b